Giovanipt2/Postgres-Database-Project-BrazilianMortality/README.md

 - Formulate and execute five non-trivial SQL queries to extract insights.

 **Non-trivial queries:**
-1. _Estimates population, total deaths, and mortality rate (per 1000) by state_
+1. _Estimate population, total deaths, and mortality rate (per 1000) by state_
-2. _Finds the most common cause of death (modal cause) for each age_
+2. _Find the most common cause of death (modal cause) for each age_
-3. _Analyzes death statistics by GDP per capita decile_
+3. _Analyze death statistics by GDP per capita decile_
-4. _Gets the top 3 causes of death (under age 5) by mother's education level_
+4. _Get the top 3 causes of death (under age 5) by mother's education level_
-5. _Analyzes non-external mortality rates grouped by population per health unit_
+5. _Analyze non-external mortality rates grouped by population per health unit_

 ---